Teleport Recording Proxy Mode

 CAP_NET_BIND_SERVICEcapability) to make Teleport listen on a port numbered <

-- Follow the "Principle of Least Privilege" (PoLP).
+- Follow the principle of least privilege.
 Don't give users

-permissive roles when giving them more restrictive roles will do instead.
+permissive roles when more a restrictive role will do.

-- When joining a Teleport agent to a cluster, save the invitation token to a
+should save the invitation token to a file.

 historycommand on a compromised system.